gfx-rs/rspirv/README.md

 git clone https://github.com/gfx-rs/rspirv.git /path/to/rspirv
 ```

-If you just want to compile and use the `spirv_headers` crate:
+If you just want to compile and use the `spirv` crate:

 ```sh
 cd /path/to/rspirv/spirv